cryptpad/documentation/how_to_contribute.rst

 To translate this documentation please visit the project on `Weblate <https://weblate.cryptpad.fr/projects/user-guide/>`__.
 To start translating a new language, please `get in touch with the development team <https://cryptpad.fr/contact.html>`__.

-See the state of the translated languages:
+Current progression on translated languages:

 .. image:: https://weblate.cryptpad.fr/widgets/cryptpad/-/app/multi-auto.svg
    :alt: Weblate-widget